PLUS-POSTECH/soma/README.md

 ```

 ### For problem setters

-*This section contains some features that are under development.*

 Add `soma.toml` to your project root directory that describes your problem.
 The config file below shows an example of it.